 David H. Langstaff

-David H. Langstaff is President of Argotyche, Inc. From 2010 to 2013, he was chairman and then president and CEO of TASC, a $1.5 billion company offering advanced enterprise engineering, integration, and decision-support and other technical services across the intelligence community, Department of Defense, and civilian agencies of the federal government.
+David H. Langstaff serves as serves as Executive Vice President for the Leadership Division of the Aspen Institute.
+From 2010 to 2013, he was chairman and then president and CEO of TASC, a $1.5 billion company offering advanced enterprise engineering, integration, and decision-support and other technical services across the intelligence community, Department of Defense, and civilian agencies of the federal government.
 Previously, he was founder, president, CEO, and director of Veridian Corporation.
 David chairs the advisory board of the Aspen Institute Business and Society Policy Program, is a trustee of the Committee for Economic Development, and is a director of The Hitachi Foundation.
 He serves on the Defense Business Board, which provides independent advice to the secretary and deputy secretary of defense.
-David also is a musician, and he is currently putting together a PBS special on the history of recorded music to be aired in late 2015 or early 2016.
 He is a senior moderator for the Aspen Global Leadership Network and lives in Maryland.

-Stace Lindsay is the director of strategic initiatives for the Aspen Global Leadership Network.
-He was most recently president of Fusion Venture Partners, a firm he started in order to bring together: people of great vision who inspire change, engender trust, and are moved deeply to make a difference; insights that have the power to improve our quality of life, protect that which is in danger, or to fix what is broken in our world; and capital that can be deployed with foresight, patience, and commitment to finding ways to be leveraged for economic and social good.
+Stace Lindsay is president of Fusion Venture Partners, a firm he started in order to bring together: people of great vision who inspire change, engender trust, and are moved deeply to make a difference; insights that have the power to improve our quality of life, protect that which is in danger, or to fix what is broken in our world; and capital that can be deployed with foresight, patience, and commitment to finding ways to be leveraged for economic and social good.
+He is former director of strategic initiatives for the Aspen Global Leadership Network.
 He has been a strategic advisor to senior business, government, and nonprofit leaders throughout the world, having held senior positions at both Monitor Company and the OTF Group.
 Stace is the co-founder of the Central American Leadership Initiative and is a 2002 Henry Crown Fellow.
 He earned his degrees in international relations from Georgetown University and Oxford University, where he was a Rhodes Scholar.
-He and his family make their home in Cambridge, Massachusetts.
+He and his family make their home in Bozeman, Montana.

 Leighton Lord is Chairman of Nexsen Pruet, LLC, a NLJ - 250 law firm.
 He is Managing Director of Nexsen's communications and crisis management affiliate, NP Strategy, LLC, which he founded.
 Leighton is former Chairman of Santee Cooper, South Carolina's state-owned electric and water utility.
 He also is Chairman of the Palmetto Economic Development Corporation, a member of the South Carolina Coordination Council for Economic Development and on the boards of Baruch Foundation and Achieve Columbia.
 Leighton is an executive committee member of the Urban Land Institute and serves on the Board of Governors of the Palmetto Club.
 He previously was a law clerk for the Delaware Chancery Court and staff counsel to the U.S. Senate Permanent Subcommittee on Investigations.
 He was educated at the University of Delaware and Vanderbilt Law School.
 A Liberty Fellow, Leighton and his family live in Columbia, South Carolina.